brackerman0730/Web-Programming-RegiQuiz-Web-Application/README.md

+ChangeLog for Assignment #3
+- Made a static server for the web application
+- Added data.json that has a list of flashcard sets
+- Most recent setlist will list all of the flash cards stored in data.json if the user presses show more

 ChangeLog for Assignment #2
 - Made the welcome page look nicer by changing the color scheme like asked too and using cards to format everything
 - Added a JS Dom and an About us card to go with it.